Expo App Development Costs in 2026: Complete Pricing Breakdown

 Update Storage20 GiB20 GiB1 TiB10 TiB

 As you can see, the Free plan is quite generous, making it an excellent choice for personal projects, learning, and prototyping.
-It allows for a limited number of builds and updates, which is perfect for getting an app off the ground.
+It allows for up to 15 Android and 15 iOS builds per month and updates to 1,000 monthly active users, which is perfect for getting an app off the ground.

 The Starter plan, at $19/month plus usage, is aimed at small teams and early-stage startups.
-It introduces build credits and a higher MAU limit for updates, providing the necessary resources to launch an app and begin acquiring users.
+It includes $45 in build credits and a 3,000 MAU limit for updates, providing the necessary resources to launch an app and begin acquiring users.
+The 2-hour build timeout (versus 45 minutes on Free) alone justifies this plan for teams with complex native dependencies.

-The Production plan costs $99/month plus usage and is designed for established applications with a growing user base.
-It offers significantly more build credit, a much larger MAU allowance, increased build concurrency to speed up CI/CD pipelines, and priority support.
+The Production plan costs $199/month plus usage and is designed for established applications with a growing user base.
+It offers $225 in build credits, a much larger 50,000 MAU allowance, 2 included build concurrencies to speed up CI/CD pipelines, and priority support.

-Finally, the Enterprise plan at $1999/month is for large organizations that require extensive resources, the highest level of support, and predictable scaling.
+Finally, the Enterprise plan offers custom pricing tailored to large organizations that require extensive resources, the highest level of support, and predictable scaling.
+It starts at $1,000 in monthly build credits and supports up to 1 million MAUs before overage charges.

 Understanding Usage-Based Pricing